HenryT07/hackathon-project-blockchain/SETUP_SERVER.md

 2. Are you using `http://localhost:8000` (not `file://`)
 3. Check browser console (F12) for errors
 4. Try a different browser
+5. **For classroom server:** Use the "Test Connection" button in the classroom screen to verify server is reachable
+6. **For network access:** Make sure you're using the Network IP (not localhost) when joining from another device

 ### Server starts but page doesn't load